NGO Activism: Exposure vs. Influence: Exposure vs. Influence

-where ``$\text{Success}_{i,n,y}$'' indicates whether a proposal is withdrawn or passes a vote, as in equation \eqref{eq:success}.
-The key variable ``$\text{Campaign on Same Cause}_{i,n,y}$'' equals one if NGO $g$ campaigned against firm $n$ on cause $i$ in the ten months preceding the AGM. ``$\text{\# Past Campaigns}_{g,y-1}$'' counts NGO $g$’s past campaigns.
-We absorb firm-by-year, NGO-by-year, cause-by-year, and month variation through fixed effects, and cluster standard errors at the firm level.
+where ``$\text{Success}_{i,n,y}$'' indicates whether a proposal is withdrawn or passes after a vote, as in Equation \eqref{eq:eventstudy}.
+The key variable ``$\text{Campaign on Same Cause}_{i,n,y}$'' equals one if NGO $g$ campaigned against firm $n$ on cause $i$ in the eight months preceding the AGM. ``$\text{\# Past Campaigns}_{g,m,y}$'' counts NGO $g$’s past campaigns before the focal campaign.
+We absorb firm-by-NGO-by-year and cause-by-month-year variation through fixed effects, and cluster standard errors at the firm level.

-Column (1) of Table \ref{ngo_experience_success} shows that campaigning on the same cause as a shareholder proposal has little effect on its own ($\beta_1 \approx 0$).
-What matters is the interaction: proposals are more likely to succeed when the campaigning NGO has already campaigned ($\beta_3 > 0$).
-A one-standard-deviation increase in past campaigns on the same cause raises proposal success by about 8\% on average.
-The regression also includes the squared term of ``$\text{\# Past Campaigns}_{g,y-1}$,'' showing decreasing marginal returns of campaigning.
+Column~(1) of Table~\ref{ngo_experience_success} shows that campaigning on the same cause as a shareholder proposal has little effect on its own ($\beta_1 \approx 0$).
+Instead, what matters is the NGO’s accumulated experience: proposals are more likely to succeed when the campaigning NGO has previously campaigned.
+Quantitatively, a one–standard-deviation increase in past campaigns is associated with about a 3 percentage point higher success rate.

-We unpack the mechanism behind these coefficient estimates by distinguishing between prior AGM campaigns and non-AGM campaigns in Column (2).
-We find that only the former contribute to proposal success.
-In fact, one-standard-deviation more AGM campaigns increases the probability of success by roughly 4.5 percentage points (about 15\%), while non-AGM campaigns have no measurable effect.

-Column (3) tests for diminishing returns by including squared terms.
-The results confirm a concave pattern: additional AGM campaigns continue to improve proposal success, but at a decreasing rate.
-Importantly, the combined effect remains non-negative even for the most active NGOs.\footnote{The marginal effect of AGM campaigning never turns negative in our sample since no firm launches more than five AGM-date campaigns, so our proxy for reputation does not imply adverse returns.}

-We corroborate these findings with an alternative proxy: NGO visibility measured by Google Trends.
-Specifically, Column (4) replaces ``$\text{\# Past Campaigns}_{g,y-1}$'' by ``\text{Google Search Popularity$_{g,y-1}$},'' which we define as the average search score of NGO $g$ relative to Greenpeace in year $y-1$.\footnote{The table drops the direct effect of this variable on the dependent variable, as it is absorbed by NGO-by-Year fixed effects.} The interaction between this measure and campaigning on the same cause is positive, with a concave shape.
-Thus, both proxies---past AGM campaigns and Google visibility---suggest that reputation enhances the effectiveness of NGO campaigns, albeit with diminishing marginal returns.